 The data ports may be daisy-chained from one display to the next - note that all pins are shared except $\overline{R1}$ and $\overline{G1}$ which are the connected to the output of the (effective) 64 bit shift register.
-This means that if two displays are connected together, they can be treated like one display with 160 pixel columns.
+This means that if two displays are connected together, they can be treated like one display with 128 pixel rows.
+The displays don't need to be physically placed vertically, of course.
+You can create a 64x32 pixel display, or a 128x16 pixel display.